Limited Liability Definition: Everything You Need to Know

 Definition of a Limited Liability Company or LLC

-Like an organization, a limited liability company (LLC) is a separate and distinct authorized entity in the eyes of the government and tax organizations.
-This means that an LLC can perform the following business operations under its personal title:
+Like a corporation, a limited liability company (LLC) is a separate and distinct legal entity in the eyes of the government and tax organizations.
+This means that an LLC can perform the following business operations under its name:

 - Get a tax identification number

 - Open a checking account